weaviate/weaviate-io/developers/weaviate/api/rest/batch.md

 1. Avoid duplicate vectors for multiple data objects.
 1. Handle your errors.
 If you ignore them, it might lead to significant delays on import.
 1. If your import slows down after a particular number of objects (e.g. 2M), check to see if the [`vectorCacheMaxObjects`](../../configuration/indexes.md#how-to-configure-hnsw) in your schema is larger than the number of objects.
 Also, see [this example](https://github.com/weaviate/semantic-search-through-wikipedia-with-weaviate/blob/d4711f2bdc75afd503ff70092c3c5303f9dd1b3b/step-2/import.py#L58-L59).
 1. There are ways to improve your setup when using vectorizers, as we've shown in the Wikipedia demo dataset.
-Sign up for our [Slack channel](https://weaviate.io/slack) to keep up-to-date as we publish more on this topic.
+Subscribe to our [Announcements category on the forum](https://forum.weaviate.io/c/announcements/7) to keep up-to-date as we publish more on this topic.

 ### Method and URL